-After flag raising, it's time for dinner!
 All campers wash their hands before dinner, and then head to round-up to sing a song before the meal.
 'Round-up' is when the whole camp gathers on the porch of the dining hall before meals to sing a little song and then head into the dining hall.
 The first night of camp, we like to serve a dinner that is comfort food for campers - typically pasta with garlic bread and Ceasar salad!
 At the first dinner, campers will be introduced to the systems that we have in the dining hall and will have the chance for lots of laughs!
-Campers also learn our essential safety protocol at dinner time, including what to do in case of a fire or if our staff are conducting a missing camper search.
 To learn more about our food service and mealtimes, please see Camp Food and Mealtimes.